What is RFID asset management?

-RFID is an acronym for “radio frequency identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels are captured by a reader via radio waves, and used in this case for RFID asset tracking and tools and equipment management.
+RFID asset management is now a well known solution for tracking valuable assets.
+But what is RFID really?
+RFID is an acronym for “radio frequency identification” and refers to a technology where digital data encoded in RFID tags or smart labels are captured by a reader via radio waves, and used in this case for RFID asset tracking and tools and equipment management.

 History of RFID